optiauth/ruby-opti-oauth/README.md

 # Opti::OAuth2 for Ruby

 Opti::OAuth2 is a modern, simple and flexible [OAuth2](https://oauth.net/2/) client implementation for Ruby.
 It's in a very early stage, but it aims to cover the entire [RFC 6749 spec](https://tools.ietf.org/html/rfc6749) with all the main flows implemented.
+See [DESIGN.md](DESIGN.md) for more information.

 ## Installation